whuwuteng/benchmark_ISPRS2021/README.md

 Training data is on [GoogleDrive](https://drive.google.com/file/d/1VigRM7MzarWJQSAtxvgSCZu3eMid893C/view?usp=sharing).
 There are *585* stereo pairs for the training dataset.
 The folder structure is introduced above.

-Testing data is on [GoogleDrive](https://drive.google.com/file/d/1uvCE0fb7zpN91Ly2yBXcchAJ5i7kRPws/view?usp=sharing).
+Testing data is on [GoogleDrive](https://drive.google.com/file/d/15WFxVH9YJkP_ESqUW_QSm5uTc8MBHjwR/view?usp=sharing).
 There are *507* stereo pairs for the testing dataset.
 For the testing data, the ground truth disparity is not provided.

 For deep learning method, a training and valuation list file is also provide, the ratio of training image is *80%*, and the ratio valuation image is *20%* of the training data.
-The relative directory is the current directory, and only the left image is listed:
+The relative directory is the current directory, and only the left image is listed, there are 468 in ***vaihingen_trainlist.txt***, and 117 in ***vaihingen_vallist.txt***, the order is after random, an example is shown:

 ```
 10030060_10040082/colored_0/10030060_10040082_0005.png